 Use this software to help you as you practice.

-For example, all modes are practiced using the barred chord shape, the pentatonic and mode, in Chordacus these layers have different colors so you can visualize them easier.
+For example, all modes are practiced using the barre chord shape, the pentatonic and mode, in Chordacus these layers have different colors so you can visualize them easier.

 Go to Advanced Chordacus to find out more.

-The time has come to extend all your barred chord shapes to min7, maj7, dom7 and min7b5.
+The time has come to extend all your barre chord shapes to min7, maj7, dom7 and min7b5.

 We practice these chord shapes in every shape, all over the neck.